 A wise man once said "There always look better as here.
 But once you are there you simply have obtained a new "here".
-When living in that tiny country in Holland, "there" did look much better as "here".
-Now living "there" for almost 10 years, it indeed became my new "here".
+When living in that Europe, "there" did look much better as "here".
+Now living "there", it indeed became my new "here".
 Life at my new here is actually not so much different as life at my old here.
 Although there are small but significant differences.

 One of the small daily differences is water.
 I come from a country where we find it normal that we have plenty of good quality water.
 So we find it normal that we wash our car with drinking water and use to water our garden.
 Now I think it is actually very stupid to do so.
 We take a lot of effort to clean the water and then just wash the car with it?
 Worse in some parts we use water from deep water-wells.
 Water that took hundreds of years to become so clean and natural.
 A total waste of natural resources!